 We were staying in the stunning St David’s lodge which sleeps 8 people.
 With 1 double room, 3 twins, 3 bathrooms a large open plan living area and play room it’s massive even with 8 sleeping under one roof you don’t feel too in each others pockets.
+It is perfect or a large family.

-Check in to the lodge is from 4pm or you can pay a little extra for an early check in, if your travelling far it is worth thinking about as after a long drive all you want to do is get yourself settled in and have a cuppa (well I do anyway).
+Check in to the lodge is from 4pm or you can pay a little extra for an early check in.
+If your travelling far it is worth thinking about as after a long drive all you want to do is get yourself settled in and have a cuppa (well I do anyway).
 However it isn’t essential and from 10am you have access to the resort so can easily head to the adventure centre if you need to kill a few hours.

 On arrival the accommodation is absolutely spotless, granted with my three causing havoc it didn’t last all that long but it is lovely to arrive to it all being perfect.